mjgs/mjgs.github.io/_posts/2020/2020-11-22-why-are-people-chopping-off-their-legs-with-consent-forms.md

 ---
 title: Why are people chopping off their legs with consent forms?
+description: The world wide web has come a long way since it's invention, but the recent trend of consent forms plastered everywhere, brought on by new government regulations, is destroying the web experience
 published: true
 layout: post
 date: 2020-11-22 11:51:00:00 +0700